Written by Tomas Meskauskas

 Remove Mindspark toolbars from Mozilla Firefox:

-Click "Firefox" (at the top left of the main window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and remove Mindspark related browser plugins.

 Change default search engine: